 When Bill C-22, An Act Respecting the Mandatory Reporting of Internet Child Pornography by Persons who Provide an Internet Service, came into force on December 8, 2011, the Canadian Centre for Child Protection (through our Cybertip.ca program) was named the designated reporting entity under section 2.
 This federal legislation requires all persons who provide an Internet service to report any incident of Internet child pornography.

 As Canada’s tipline, Cybertip.ca’s mandate is to protect children from online sexual exploitation by:

 Cybertip.ca receives and addresses online and telephone reports from the public regarding:

 For more information on these incident types, please click here.

-On average, Cybertip.ca receives over 2,000 reports and 75,000 page views per month.
-All reports that pertain to incidents that appear to be in contravention of the Criminal Code (Canada) are sent to law enforcement for possible investigation.
+Through public reporting and Project Arachnid, Cybertip.ca processes over 100,000 reports per month on average.
+Reports that pertain to incidents that appear to be in contravention of the Criminal Code (Canada) are sent to law enforcement for possible investigation or where applicable, a notice is issued to a service provider requesting the removal of child sexual abuse images and material.
 Any information regarding a child potentially in need of protection is forwarded to the appropriate child welfare agency.